capitalpb/advent_of_code_2022/README.md

 quite simple.
 This might not be the most efficient way of doing things, and I'm sure with some more time I could have figured out a better way, but hey, it works and it's quick enough for me.

+## Day 11

+Part one here wasn't too bad.
+The difficulty in getting it done wasn't the logic, but working around the Rust language features that I'm not used to.
+Specifically the borrow checker.
+What in my mind was a simple `for monkey in monkies` loop became index based, because since I was borrowing the variable in the loop, I couldn't reborrow it inside the loop to access the other monkies in the array.
+I also had a second fight with the borrow when performing the test on the items, because I couldn't reference the `monkies` vector in an if statement, and then access it again inside that statement.
+This just made me pop some values into values before I performed the logic.
+Nothing too difficult, just some learning and reworking how I instinctually wanted to write the code.

+For part two I just had to straight up seek out the answer.
+The "hints", if you even want to call them that, were so vague and my skills don't necessarily lie in coming up with mathematical solutions like this, so I didn't even have any idea of where to start.
+I tried increasing from `i32` to `i64`, and then even up to `i128`, but the numbers were still too large.
+Having no idea how to come up with the mathematical answer for this one, I just gave up and looked up a solution.
+It made sense when I read it, but I never would have come up with it on my own.

+Also wanted to mention how much I hate my `Monkey::from()` function to parse the input, but it works so whatever.
+Maybe that'll be a refactor in my second pass.